-A certified public accountant goes through a rigorous accounting degree and must pass state-mandated licensure examinations before they can offer their services.
+A certified public accountant goes through a rigorous accounting degree and must pass state-mandated licensure examinations before offering services.
 A certified accountant's average rate is between $50–$100.
 It can go higher depending on their work experience.

-It's the accountant's role to make sure all data in the business's financial records are valid and accurate.
-Accountants are in charge of tracking any inconsistencies in the statements and pinpointing any problems.
+The accountant's role is to ensure all data in the business's financial records are valid and accurate.
+Accountants are responsible for tracking any statement inconsistencies and pinpointing any problems.
 They will also be in charge of consulting with a bookkeeper when they see these inconsistencies.

-Once everything is verified, accountants will be the one to answer if auditors check on your business.
-They also present these statements to stakeholders and potential investors to help with your business’s growth.
+Once everything is verified, accountants will be the ones to answer if auditors check on your business.
+They also present these statements to stakeholders and potential investors to help grow your business.

 If bookkeepers record the cash flow in a business, the accountant makes sure you pay up correctly—especially taxes.
 Taxation is an important part of business, and you must comply with tax laws to run your business legally and smoothly.

-Accountants are in charge of filing all tax returns for your business.
+Accountants file all tax returns for your business.
 Tax filing is done quarterly or annually, depending on the rule of your country's tax collection agency.
-Accountants ensure that you file and declare taxes on time so you won't have to pay fines and other unnecessary expenses.
+Accountants ensure you file and declare taxes on time so you won't have to pay fines and other unnecessary expenses.

-Other forecasting methods may include factors like GDP, economic factors, trending, and data models, which can be used for long term forecasts.
-Furthermore, accountants can help you plan your business's next step.
-Risk assessment allows you to see if your actions will benefit your business growth.
+Other forecasting methods may include factors like GDP, economic factors, trending, and data models, which can be used for long-term forecasts.
+Accountants can also help you plan your business's next step.
+Risk assessment lets you see if your actions will benefit your business growth.

 Many small business owners tend to go big and be reckless with their decisions, causing failure.
 Accountants will be able to strategize with you along the way so your business resources won't go to waste.
 Their financial advice will help you allocate your resources to the right department.

 Small businesses strive to make their processes more efficient to lessen their expenses.
 Budgeting within the business process is also in the job description of an accountant.
-They can pinpoint the areas of your business with unnecessary expenses which they think you can lessen.
+They can pinpoint your business areas with unnecessary expenses that they think you can lessen.

-Accountants can help you save money and allocate them to the other areas of your business you can improve on.
+Accountants can help you save money and allocate them to the other areas of your business you can improve.

-The difference between bookkeeping and accounting may be hard to spot as they both focus on the financial aspect of the business.
-But, to simplify, you can look at bookkeepers as individuals that keep all financial transactions in an organized record.
+The difference between accounting and bookkeeping may be hard to spot as they both focus on the financial aspect of the business.
+To simplify, bookkeepers keep all financial transactions in an organized record.
 In comparison, accountants are the ones to analyze and interpret the data.